 Inputs: XML or Microsoft Word

 The two primary inputs for Typefi are XML or Microsoft Word files, depending on your workflow and desired output(s).
-National Standards Bodies (NSBs) that want to implement ISOSTS (the JATS v0.4 derivative developed by the ISO in 2011) or the forthcoming NISO STS (a formalisation of ISOSTS as an ANSI/NISO standard) can author the content in a dedicated XML editor or a Word add-in such as Inera eXtyles.
+National Standards Bodies (NSBs) that want to implement ISOSTS (the JATS v0.4 derivative developed by the ISO in 2011) or the recently-released NISO STS (a formalisation of ISOSTS as an ANSI/NISO standard) can author the content in a dedicated XML editor or a Word add-in such as Inera eXtyles.
 Other inputs are also possible as long as the data is structured.